- The Dermatology Clinic at the Downtown Emergency Service Center (DESC)

 - Teeth & Toes Clinic

 Students who participate in CHAP Teeth & Toes Clinics develop a toolkit of both clinical and health promotion skills for working with the homeless community, as well as an opportunity for interprofessional education.
 Teeth & Toes is a partnership with the School of Dentistry and School of Nursing to provide patients with both a foot and oral exam.
 Clinics are usually held on holidays (Mondays) when students are out of class and can provide services during the day.
-Community partners currently include Mary’s Place and ROOTS, both shelters downtown serving local women, children, and adolescents.
+Community partners currently include Mary’s Place shelters in Seattle and King County, and Chief Seattle Club, a space for urban Native Americans.